Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 • Preparation: If you do not have enough jaw bone to support your implants, you will require bone grafting treatment.
 However, if you choose a traditional bridge, we must prepare your natural teeth for crowns.

 • Cost: Implant-supported bridges will cost more upfront due to their materials and treatment time.
 Traditional bridges may be a more cost-effective option.
 However, you must re-cement or replace your bridge over time.
-Implants stay in the jaw bone, ensuring bridges last many years without replacement.
+Implants stay in the jaw bone, ensuring your restoration lasts many years without replacement.

 If you aren’t sure whether you need a traditional or implant bridge, we recommend contacting our office and scheduling a visit with our team.
 Traditional and implant-supported bridges are excellent choices for different reasons, and we’d be happy to discuss them with you.